 Winter squashes need to be started in spring for fall harvest.
 Be sure to plant them outdoors after the threat of frost has passed.
 It pays to plant them on berms (click here to read all about berming) amended with lots of organic matter.
 Fafard Premium Natural & Organic Compost, and Fafard Garden Manure Blend are recommended for spring soil enrichment.

 Full sun and space are essential for these sprawling, vining plants.
 Many may require as much as a 12’ to 15’ patch to grow to their fullest.
-You will know the fruits are ready to harvest when they are hard, have full color, and their supporting vines start to whither.
+You will know the fruits are ready to harvest when they are hard, have full color, and their supporting vines start to wither.

 There are several pests and diseases that cause squash vines real trouble.
 Powdery mildew is a common fungal disease that damages leaves and gives then a white, dusty appearance.
 (Click here to learn how to manage powdery mildew.)
 Squash vine borers bore into vines and cause them to quickly wilt and die.
 (Click here to learn how to manage squash vine borers.)

-Right now you should be able to find these squash at farmer’s markets and orchards.
+By fall, you should be able to find these squash at farmer’s markets and orchards.
 You might also consider planting one or two in your garden next year.